thoughtbot/griddler/README.md

 example assumes your factories are in `spec/factories.rb` and you have an image file in `spec/fixtures/`.

-To use it in your test(s) just build with `email = build(:email)` or `email = build(:email, :with_attachment)`.
+To use it in your test(s), build with `email = build(:email)` or `email = build(:email, :with_attachment)`.

 Adapters
 --------

 `Griddler::Email` expects certain parameters to be in place for proper parsing to occur.
 When writing an adapter, ensure that the `normalized_params` method of your adapter returns a hash with these keys:

 * `:to` The recipient field
 * `:from` The sender field